-Any proposal for the amendment, revision, or repeal of this Charter or any portion thereof may be proposed by an affirmative vote of at least four (4) members of the city council, or by initiative by the People of the City of Carson.
+Any proposal for the amendment, revision, or repeal of this Charter or any portion thereof may be proposed by a majority affirmative vote of the city council, or by initiative by the People of the City of Carson.
 No such proposal shall be effective until approved by a majority vote of the voters voting at a statewide general election, for proposals by the city council, or at a statewide general, statewide primary, or regularly scheduled general municipal election, for proposals by initiative, and filed with the Secretary of State, in accordance with State law.